 Good Food Policy

-Guided by our Good Food Policy, the University takes a whole institution approach to food and its connection to health and sustainability.
+The University of Edinburgh is committed to sustainable food practices.
+Our Good Food Policy takes a whole institution approach to food and its connection to health and sustainability.

-In August 2016, the University approved its first Good Food Policy to drive progress in five key areas – Sourcing, Provision, Practice, Research Learning & Teaching and Leadership & Culture.
+In August 2016, we approved our first Good Food Policy to drive progress in five key areas: sourcing, provision, practice, research learning & teaching and leadership & culture.

-The Policy was developed in partnership by the Department for Social Responsibility and Sustainability (SRS), the Department for Accommodation, Catering and Events (ACE) and the Procurement Office.
-It builds on previous ACE achievements the University’s Fair Trade Policy and our Procurement Strategy.
+The Good Food Policy was developed by the Department for Social Responsibility and Sustainability (SRS), the Department for Accommodation, Catering and Events (ACE) and the Procurement Office.
+Our departments work together to implement the policy.

 Learn more about the Good Food Policy